Closed November 28 & 29th for the Thanksgiving Holiday

 Despite popular belief, high-intensity wildfires are not a new phenomenon.
 Catastrophic fires did occur on particular landscapes before we began to suppress wildfires so freely.
 However, the current rate of occurrence for catastrophic fires is unprecedented and unsustainable.

 For most citizens - those who haven’t been directly impacted by the destruction - once the smoke clears and the sky is blue again, things tend to go back to normal, and fire season is forgotten.
 However, the forest ecosystem doesn’t forget as quickly.
-Catastrophic forest fires have long-term, negative effects on soil, air, water quality, and wildlife habitat.
+Catastrophic forest fires can have long-term, negative effects on soil, air, water quality, and wildlife habitat.

 Air Quality and Carbon Emissions